-The Company's Annual Incentive program provides key salaried employees the opportunity to earn during their tenure an annual cash bonus based on specified individual, financial, operational and/or strategic performance-based goals.
+The Company's Annual Incentive program provides employees the opportunity to earn during their tenure an annual cash bonus based on specified individual, financial, operational and/or strategic performance-based goals.
 This program is designed to motivate executives to achieve key short-term financial and operational goals of the Company.
 The target incentive opportunities are set by the Committee after considering the potential impact on the business of each role, the relationships among the roles and market competitive levels for the positions.
 Actual awards earned can range from 0% to 200% of target based on the performance of the Company (considering both financial and non-financial performance) and the individual.

-On January 26, 2021, the Committee approved a 2021 Al program with the same structure and metrics as 2020: Adjusted EBITDA (40% weighting), Adjusted Free Cash Flow (30% weighting) and MBOs (30% weighting).
-However, the 2021 Al program was designed to provide enhanced flexibility for the Committee to exercise its informed judgement to assess Management's performance in light of the extremely challenging external environment.
-The Committee agreed to consider adjustments to 2021 Adjusted EBITDA and Adjusted Free Cash Flow attributable to the semiconductor shortage.
-Any adjustments to financial results for the 2021 Al were to be based upon a list of agreed-upon adjustment categories:
+On February 8, 2022, the Committee approved the 2022 Al program with the same structure and metrics as 2021 with the addition of an environmental sustainability metric as a modifier, which if not achieved will be a negative modifier of 5%; Adjusted EBITDA (40% weighting), Adjusted Free Cash Flow (30% weighting) and MBOs (30% weighting).
+The 2022 Al program was designed to provide enhanced flexibility for the Committee to exercise its informed judgement to assess Management's performance in light of the extremely challenging external environment.
+The Committee agreed to consider adjustments to 2022 Adjusted EBITDA and Adjusted Free Cash Flow attributable to the semiconductor shortage.
+Any adjustments to financial results for the 2022 Al were to be based upon a list of agreed-upon adjustment categories: